stonepros/stone/doc/releases/mimic.rst

 * *MGR*

-  - The (read-only) Ceph manager dashboard introduced in Ceph Luminous has been replaced with a new implementation, providing a drop-in replacement offering a number of additional management features.
+  - The (read-only) Stone manager dashboard introduced in Stone Luminous has been replaced with a new implementation, providing a drop-in replacement offering a number of additional management features.
 To access the new dashboard, you first need to define a username and password and create an SSL certificate.